-Notwithstanding the fact that once the Law is modified, Codelco will move forward with a new closure plan, it is estimated that bringing forward to 2028 the start of the smelter closure activities included in the current plan (which currently considers an execution date of 2083), would increase the liability for mine closure by US\$37 million charged to income.
-In addition, Codelco would evaluate the recoverable amount of the Ventanas smelter assets in accordance with International Accounting Standard No. 36, in order to determine whether such amount is lower than the carrying value.
-As of June 30, 2022, the book value of the smelter's assets totals US\$31 million.
+Notwithstanding the fact that once the Law is modified, Codelco will move forward with a new closure plan, it is estimated that bringing forward to 2028 the start of the smelter closure activities included in the current plan (which currently considers an execution date of 2083), would increase the liability for mine closure by US\$37 million that would be charged to profit or loss.
+In addition, Codelco should evaluate the recoverable amount of the Ventanas smelter assets in accordance with International Accounting Standard No. 36, in order to determine whether such amount is lower than the asset's carrying value.
+As of September 30, 2022, the book value of the smelter's assets totals US\$30 million.